Revenue Recognition settings

 Use accounting period control to configure how to close accounting periods.
 You can either manually close the books with all checks and adjustments finished each month, or you can let Stripe automate closing the books.

 You can also reopen past accounting periods using accounting period control.
-This is useful when you first start using Revenue Recognition because it allows you to make adjustments to past data without creating corrections in the current period.
-For example, when you apply rules to fit Revenue Recognition with your own business model, it changes the history of closed accounting periods.
-You can decide to reopen closed accounting periods or make adjustments in the current accounting period.
+Use this feature when you first start using revenue recognition because it allows you to make adjustments to past data without creating corrections in the current period.
+For example, when you apply rules to fit revenue recognition with your own business model, it changes the history of closed accounting periods.
+You can decide to reopen closed accounting periods or make adjustments in the current period.

 Amortisation granularity

 Amortisation refers to the process of gradually recognising revenue over the duration of a service period.
-By default, Revenue Recognition recognises revenue by the millisecond.
-We also support recognising revenue by the day, or by the month with different treatment options for handling the first and last months of the service period.
+By default, Stripe Revenue Recognition recognises revenue by the day.
+We also support recognising revenue by the millisecond, or by the month with different treatment options for handling the first and last months of the service period.

 Amortisation | Descriptions |